Use this glossary to find out more about what terms you'll see inside Kentico Cloud and what they all mean.

 - Content elements hold your content to be displayed, such as text and assets.

-- Auxiliary elements hold items that are not directly content for display, such as guidelines and content type snippets.
+- Supporting elements hold items that are not directly content for display, such as guidelines and content type snippets.

 If your project has multiple languages set up, each content item can include variants for each language.
 The item has a single name for all variants and only the content in its content elements will change.
 So if you have an article called "On Roasts" translated into Spanish, it will appear as "On Roasts" in your Spanish content list in Kentico Cloud, even if you have localized its Title element to "En Asados".